Omicron booster: Will we need a shot that targets the mutated variant? - NewsBreak

 “We should know about the ability of the current vaccine to provide protection in the next couple of weeks, but the remarkable thing about the mRNA vaccines, Moderna platform is that we can move very fast,” Burton said during an appearance on BBC’s “ Andrew Marr Show .”

-Despite countries scrambling to restrict travel and prepare for the worst case scenario, there is still much to be learned about how transmissible, vaccine-evasive and deadly the new variant will actually prove to be.Nations close borders but more omicron cases emerge globally
+Despite countries scrambling to restric t travel and prepare for the worst-case scenario, there is still much to be learned about how transmissible, vaccine-evasive and deadly the new variant will actually prove to be.Health experts unsure of Omicron variant severity

 For that reason – and the lack of evidence that vaccines fail to protect against hospitalization and death from omicron – a targeted booster shot isn’t yet necessary to combat the mutated variant, according to Dr. Peter Chin-Hong, an infectious disease specialist at the University of California, San Francisco.